espruino/EspruinoDocs/puck/Puck.js Web Bluetooth.md

 **Note:** Web Bluetooth currently works on Mac OS, Android, Chromebook, Linux and iOS (with [this app](https://itunes.apple.com/us/app/webble/id1193531073)).
-Google should be adding Web Bluetooth support for Windows in early 2017.
+Google were supposed to add Web Bluetooth support for Windows in early 2017, but this has not yet happened - however [there are workarounds](https://github.com/urish/web-bluetooth-polyfill).

 To work, Web Bluetooth needs to be run from a website that's served over HTTPS (not HTTP).
 While you can set one up yourself with [Let's Encrypt](https://letsencrypt.org/),